dezinezync/ActivityPub/README.md

 # ActivityPub

-A sparse implementation for handling and peforming ActivityPub activities for Swift on Server using Vapor.
+A sparse implementation for handling and performing ActivityPub activities for Swift on Server using Vapor.

 ------